Xiangrui-Yu/API-project/README.md

-    ## Intro section about your project.
+    # Intro section about your project.
-      This project uses SQL database in the backend and React in the frontend to simulate the popular company: Airbnb website.
+      This is a full stack project.
+The project uses SQL database in the backend and React in the frontend to simulate the popular company: Airbnb's website.
 This project will allow for the creation, display, updating and deletion of spots and booking.

-    ## List of technologies used on the project.
+    # List of technologies used on the project.
       Frontend:
         Javascript
         React